 Unemployment benefit II, social benefit, needs for education and participation, additional needs for single parents, additional needs for expectant mothers after the twelfth week of pregnancy, additional needs for cost-intensive nutrition for medical reasons, supplementary unemployment benefit II for BAföG recipients who live with parents and the loan for special hardship are examples of benefits according to the German Social Code (SGB) Book II, which can only be granted under certain conditions.
 Please contact the Counselling Centre for Social Affairs & International Affairs – BeSI for advice.

-Students of the University of Hamburg, Hamburg University of Applied Sciences, Hamburg University of Technology, HafenCity University Hamburg, Hamburg University of Fine Arts, Hamburg University of Music and Theatre and Bucerius Law School who find themselves in an unforeseen, acute and temporary financial emergency situation can apply for an emergency loan or an allowance or free tables for free meals in the student union canteens from the Studierendenwerk Hamburg emergency fund.
+Students of the University of Hamburg, Hamburg University of Applied Sciences, Hamburg University of Technology, HafenCity University Hamburg, Hamburg University of Fine Arts, Hamburg University of Music and Theatre and Bucerius Law School who find themselves in an unforeseen, acute and temporary financial emergency situation can apply for a start-up aid for studies, for an emergency loan or an allowance or free tables for free meals in the student union canteens from the Studierendenwerk Hamburg emergency fund.

 The application requires a personal counselling interview and proof of the emergency situation.
 All financing possibilities must be examined and used with priority.
 Aid from the emergency fund only enables a short-term bridging of the emergency situation towards self-reliant financing, which is sufficient as soon as possible without this aid.
 There is no legal entitlement to the payment of aid.